magento/devdocs/guides/v2.0/contributor-guide/backward-compatible-development/index.md

 ## Backport fixes with breaking changes to patch branches

-Backwards compatibility is more important than niceness and implementation effort, but a Magento architect must be involved in making a decision.
+Backward compatibility is more important than niceness and implementation effort, but a Magento architect must be involved in making a decision.

 Potential drawbacks:

 * It is double the work when it is necessary to implement different solutions for the `develop` branch (upcoming minor release) and patch release branches.
 * Inability to refactor code in patch releases
 * Effort for implementing fixes in patch releases may be higher due to necessary implementation workarounds.

-## Refactoring objects that reach their dependency limit
+## Refactoring classes that reach limit of coupling between objects

-Poorly designed classes with too many responsibilities and dependencies should be refactored to prevent them from reaching the dependency limit, but removing excessing dependencies and/or breaking the class down into smaller classes is a backward incompatible implementation.
+Poorly designed classes with too many responsibilities and dependencies should be refactored to prevent them from reaching the limit of coupling between objects, but removing excessing dependencies and/or breaking the class down into smaller classes is a backward incompatible implementation.

-Preserve public and protected class interfaces to maintain backwards compatibility.
+Preserve public and protected class interfaces to maintain backward compatibility.
-Review and refactor the class such that parts of the logic go into smaller specialized classes.
+Review and refactor the class such that parts of the logic go into smaller specialized classes without breaking backward compatibility.

 * Turn the existing class into a facade to prevent existing usages of the refactored methods from breaking.
 * The old public/protected methods should be marked as deprecated with the `@see` tag to suggest the new implementation for new usages.